DomizianoScarcelli/spotify-recommender/slides.md

                 "album_uri": "spotify:album:2KrRMJ9z7Xjoz1Az4O6UML",
                 "duration_ms": 268050,
                 "album_name": "Dancing Chords and Fireflies"
-            },
+            }
-        ],
+        ]
     }
 }
 ```

 </v-click>

 <!--
-Before diving into the details of each method, let's see how the data was prepared.
-The dataset is split into 1000 different json files, each one with this structure.
+When downloaded, the data was split into 1000 different json files, and each file was structured like this.

-First of all I removed the file info in the header, since it was useless.
-Then we can see that for each playlist we have many details, such as the `pid`, the number of albums and tracks, the duration and the different tracks.
-For each tracks we have the song, album and artist uri, other than their name, along with some other information like the position in the playlist and the duration.
+The first part is an info header, which was removes since it was useless.
+Then we have a list of playlists, and we can see some information like the pid, the name, and other stuff.
+Then for each playlist we have a list of tracks, containing some more information like the track and artist name and uri.

-Using pyspark I could load all the different json files into a single DataFrame.
+Thanks to pyspark I could load all the 1000 jsons into a single dataframe, and then randomly sample the 10% of it.
 -->

 ---